ligato/docs/docs/tutorials/05_kv-scheduler.md

 In addition, there are two new fields:

-* Dependencies list with a key prefix, and a unique label value, are required for any given configuration item.
+* Dependencies list that contains a key prefix and unique label value.
+The key prefix and label are required for any given configuration item.
 The configuration item will not be created because the dependency key does not exist.
 The label is informative and should be unique:
 ```go
 func (d *RouteDescriptor) Dependencies(key string, value *model.Route) []api.Dependency {
 	return []api.Dependency{